tum-ei-eda/vrtlmod/README.md

 A `docker compose` flow is provided:

-  1. Build the Docker image `vrtlmodworkspace`: `docker compose -f docker/docker-compose.yaml build vrtlmodworkspace`
+  1. Build the Docker image:

+  $ `vrtlmodworkspace`: `docker compose -f docker/docker-compose.yaml build vrtlmodworkspace`

   2. grab a ☕ and wait ... this takes a while.

-  3. Launch the container and mount the workspace: `docker run -it -v"$PWD":/vrtlmod docker-vrtlmodworkspace:latest`
+  3. Launch the container and mount the workspace:

+  $`docker run -it -v"$PWD":/vrtlmod docker-vrtlmodworkspace:latest`

     - `-v"$PWD":/vrtlmod` makes the `vrtlmod` directory available in the container.
 Mount other directories to vrtlmod their contents.

 ## Usage